JenniferSmith007/reusable_WebComponent_VanillaJS/Readme.md

 > window.customElements.define('comment-component',CommentComponent);

-^ this lets the component render on the window(screen)
+^ this let's the component render on the window(screen)

 final step will be to export

-> export default './commentComponent.js'
+`` export default './commentComponent.js ``

+Now that the component is created time to add functionality! ⚡️